Tuition & Financial Aid

 Stafford Loan Program

-International applicants are not eligible for Federal loans; however, many international students take out loans in their home countries, and some U.S. banks may offer loans to international students for study in the United States.
+International applicants are not eligible for Federal loans; however, many international students take out loans in their home countries, and some US banks may offer loans to international students for study in the United States.
+Duke University maintains information on lenders for citizens, permanent residents, and non-US citizens.

 While enrolled in the program, many students work in a variety of places, such as campus libraries and various departments within Duke University.
 Teaching assistantships are available in various departments, and some departments have research assistantships as well.